opencast/opencast/docs/guides/admin/docs/configuration/load.md

 -----------------------------------------------------

 Each encoding profile can have a load value associated with it.
-By default, we have not set any, which means that the default value of 1.0 is used.
+By default, we have not set any, which means that the default value of 0.6 is used.
 To set the load associated with a profile, you simply add a .jobload key to the profile.
 For example, the composite encoding profile is prefixed with `profile.composite.http`.
-If we want to set a different job load than 1.0, we would create the `profile.composite.http.jobload` key, and set it to an appropriate job value.
+If we want to set a different job load than the default, we would create the `profile.composite.http.jobload` key, and set it to an appropriate job value.

 Step 4: Restart Opencast
 --------------------------